zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 	@Html.Kendo().DeferredScripts()

 The `Deferred()` fluent method will suppress immediate script statement rendering, while the `DeferredScripts()` method will output all previously deferred initialization statements.

+`DeferredScripts()` accepts a boolean parameter, which determines whether `&lt;script&gt;` tags should be rendered automatically, for example

+	@Html.Kendo().DeferredScripts(false)

+The default value is `true`.
+Setting false will allow you to include the initialization scripts in an existing `script` element.